-The PRISMA 2020 statement provides updated reporting guidance for systematic reviews that reflects advances in methods to identify, select, appraise, and synthesise studies synthesise and present findings when meta-analysis is not possible or appropriate.
-25-27 and new methods have been developed to assess the risk of bias in results of included studies.
-28 29 Evidence on sources of bias in systematic reviews has accrued, culminating in the development of new tools to appraise the conduct of systematic reviews.^{30 31} Terminology used to describe particular review processes has also evolved, as in the shift from assessing "quality" to assessing "certainty" in the body of evidence.32 In addition, the publishing landscape has transformed, with multiple avenues now available for registering and disseminating systematic review protocols, 33 34 disseminating reports of systematic reviews, and sharing data and materials, such as preprint servers and publicly accessible repositories.
+Many innovations in the conduct of systematic reviews have occurred since publication of the PRISMA 2009 statement.
+For example, technological advances have enabled the use of natural language processing and machine learning to identify relevant evidence [22-24], methods have been proposed to synthesise and present findings when meta-analysis is not possible or appropriate [25-27], and new methods have been developed to assess the risk of bias in results of included studies [28,29].
+Evidence on sources of bias in systematic reviews has accrued, culminating in the development of new tools to appraise the conduct of systematic reviews [30,31].
+Terminology used to describe particular review processes has also evolved, as in the shift from assessing "quality" to assessing "certainty" in the body of evidence [32].
+In addition, the publishing landscape has transformed, with multiple avenues now available for registering and disseminating systematic review protocols [33,34], disseminating reports of systematic reviews, and sharing data and materials, such as preprint servers and publicly accessible repositories.
 To capture these advances in the reporting of systematic reviews necessitated an update to the PRISMA 2009 statement.

-The PRISMA 2020 statement consists of a 27-item checklist, an expanded checklist that details reporting recommendations for each item, the PRISMA 2020 abstract checklist, and revised flow diagrams for original and updated reviews
+Box Summary points

-We anticipate that the PRISMA 2020 statement will benefit authors, editors, and peer reviewers of systematic reviews, and different users of reviews, including guideline developers, policy makers, healthcare providers, patients, and other stakeholders
+- To ensure a systematic review is valuable to users, authors should prepare a transparent, complete, and accurate account of why the review was done, what they did, and what they found. - The PRISMA 2020 statement provides updated reporting guidance for systematic reviews that reflects advances in methods to identify, select, appraise, and synthesise studies. - The PRISMA 2020 statement consists of a 27-item checklist, an expanded checklist that details reporting recommendations for each item, the PRISMA 2020 abstract checklist, and revised flow diagrams for original and updated reviews. - We anticipate that the PRISMA 2020 statement will benefit authors, editors, and peer reviewers of systematic reviews, and different users of reviews, including guideline developers, policy makers, healthcare providers, patients, and other stakeholders.

-Development of PRISMA 2020
+2. Development of PRISMA 2020

-A complete description of the methods used to develop PRISMA 2020 is available elsewhere.35 We identified PRISMA 2009 items that were often reported incompletely by examining the results of studies investigating the transparency of reporting of published reviews.
-17 21 36 37 We identified possible modifications to the PRISMA 2009 statement by reviewing 60 documents providing reporting guidance for systematic reviews (including reporting guidelines, handbooks, tools, and meta-research studies).38 These reviews of the literature were used to inform the content of a survey with suggested possible modifications to the 27 items in PRISMA 2009 and possible additional items.
+A complete description of the methods used to develop PRISMA 2020 is available elsewhere [35].
+We identified PRISMA 2009 items that were often reported incompletely by examining the results of studies investigating the transparency of reporting of published reviews [17,21,36,37].
+We identified possible modifications to the PRISMA 2009 statement by reviewing 60 documents providing reporting guidance for systematic reviews (including reporting guidelines, handbooks, tools, and meta-research studies) [38].
+These reviews of the literature were used to inform the content of a survey with suggested possible modifications to the 27 items in PRISMA 2009 and possible additional items.
 Respondents were asked whether they believed we should keep each PRISMA 2009 item as is, modify it, or remove it, and whether we should add each additional item.
 Systematic review methodologists and journal editors were invited to complete the online survey (110 of 220 invited responded).
-We discussed proposed content and wording of the PRISMA 2020 statement. as informed by the review and survey results, at a 21-member, two-day, in-person meeting in September 2018 in Edinburgh, Scotland.
-Throughout 2019 and 2020, we circulated an initial draft and five revisions of the checklist and explanation and elaboration paper to co-authors for feedback.
+We discussed proposed content and wording of the PRISMA 2020 statement, as informed by the review and survey results, at a 21-member, 2-day, in-person meeting in September 2018 in Edinburgh, Scotland.
+Throughout 2019 and 2020, we circulated an initial draft and five revisions of the checklist and explanation and elaboration paper to coauthors for feedback.
 In April 2020, we invited 22 systematic reviewers who had expressed interest in providing feedback on the PRISMA 2020 checklist to share their views (via an online survey) on the layout and terminology used in a preliminary version of the checklist.
-Feedback was received from 15 individuals and considered by the first author, and any revisions deemed necessary were incorporated before the final version was approved and endorsed by all co-authors.
+Feedback was received from 15 individuals and considered by the first author, and any revisions deemed necessary were incorporated before the final version was approved and endorsed by all coauthors.

-The PRISMA 2020 statement
+3. The PRISMA 2020 statement